devfporrasnieto04/Conversor-Alura-Challenge/README.md

 - Git (optional, but recommended for cloning the repository)

 #Usage instructions
+Options:

-Clone the repository or download the source code to your computer.
+- Clone the repository or download the source code to your computer.
-Open a console and navigate to the directory where the ConversorApp.java file is located.
+- Open a console and navigate to the directory where the ConversorApp.java file is located.
+- Download ConversorAluraChallenge.jar,
-Follow the on-screen instructions to convert a quantity from one currency, temperature and mass unit to another.
+- Follow the on-screen instructions to convert a quantity from one currency, temperature and mass unit to another.

 #Contributing